 - ½ cup red wine

 - Mix orange juice, soy and red wine in a zip lock bag.
 Place steak into marinade.
-Seal bag and marinate overnight or at least 4 hours in refrigerator.
+Seal bag and marinate at least 4 hours in refrigerator.

 - Take the steak out of the fridge for a half hour to take the chill off as you prepare the grill.
 Grill to desired doneness.
 We usually grill 2-3 minutes per side for rare- medium rare.
 Let rest for 10 minutes before slicing against the grain to serve.